St. John Paul II Institute of Culture: Let's Paint Catholicism Again

 Let's Paint Catholicism Again (Polish: Namalować katolicyzm od nowa) is project aimed at renewing Western sacral painting, introducing high-quality contemporary painting to the Catholic churches and revitalizing the artistic patronage.
-It's originator was Dariusz Karłowicz.
+Its originator was Dariusz Karłowicz.
 The Institute launched the project in cooperation with two other institutions: Saint Nicholas Foundation and Political Theology.
 It consists of a range of initiatives: book series "Let's Paint Catholicism Again", seminars, conferences, lectures and art exhibitions.

 The artistic project is planned for 21 years.
 Each year a Mystery of the Rosary is selected and it is illustrated by a group of invited Polish painters.
 The process of painting is preceded by workshops, aimed at broadening the knowledge of artists in the field of theology, philosophy, and history of arts.
 So far, three editions have completed: